-In Middle and Late Cretaceous time, the Skinner Peaks quadrangle, , which was located in the foreland basin, just east of the Sevier Highland, began to receive sediment that was being eroded from the highland and deposited in the basin as alluvial fans.
-Continued Eastward sediment of the basin floor thrusting to the east and the differential, loading that was caused by local episodic the influx of sediment from the west initiated diapiric movement of the evaporite-rich Arapien Shale.
-This local, opisodic diapirism produced local topographic highs of Arapien Shale within the basin.
-Consequently, unconformities developed between the Arapien and various Cretaceous-Tertiary units that were being deposited in the foreland Based on the stratigraphic relationships and the abundance of oncolitic limestone on Skinner Peaks, this area was the site of an actively rising topographic high of Arapien Shale.
+In Middle and Late Cretaceous time, the Skinner Peaks quadrangle, which was located in the foreland basin just east of the Sevier Highland, began to receive sediment that was being eroded from the highland and deposited in the basin as alluvial fans.
+Continued thrusting to the east and the differential loading that was caused by the influx of sediment from the west initiated diapiric movement of the evaporite-rich Arapien Shale.
+This local, episodic diapirism produced local topographic highs of Arapien Shale within the basin.
+Consequently, unconformities developed between the Arapien and various Cretaceous-Tertiary units that were being deposited in the foreland basin.
+Based on the stratigraphic relationships and the abundance of oncolitic limestone on Skinner Peaks, this area was the site of an actively rising topographic high of Arapien Shale.